Pau Gasol

-Pau Gasol Sáez ([ˈpaw ɣəˈzɔl], [ˈpaw ɣaˈsol]; born July 6, 1980) is a Spanish former professional basketball player.
+Pau Gasol Sáez ([ˈpaw ɣəˈzɔl], [ˈpaw ɣaˈsol]; born July 6, 1980) is a Spanish former professional basketball player who played in the National Basketball Association (NBA) for 18 seasons, primarily as a power forward.
 He was a six-time NBA All-Star and a four-time All-NBA team selection, twice on the second team and twice on the third team.
-Gasol won two NBA championships, both with the Los Angeles Lakers back-to-back in 2009 and 2010.
-He was the NBA Rookie of the Year in 2002 with the Memphis Grizzlies, being the first non-American player to have won that award.
-He is regarded as one of the greatest power forwards of all time and is also considered as one of the greatest European players of all time.
+Gasol won two NBA championships, both with the Los Angeles Lakers in 2009 and 2010.
+He was the NBA Rookie of the Year in 2002 with the Memphis Grizzlies, the first non-American to win that award.
+He is regarded as one of the greatest power forwards of all time and one of the greatest European players of all time.
 He is the older brother of former NBA player Marc Gasol.

-Gasol was selected by the Atlanta Hawks with the third overall pick in the first round of the 2001 NBA draft, but his rights were traded to the Memphis Grizzlies.
+Gasol was selected by the Atlanta Hawks with the third overall pick in the first round of the 2001 NBA draft, but his rights were traded to the Vancouver Grizzlies.
 He holds the Grizzlies' franchise record for free throws made and attempted.
-Following more than six seasons with Memphis, Gasol played for the Los Angeles Lakers (2008–2014), the Chicago Bulls (2014–2016), the San Antonio Spurs (2016–2019), and the Milwaukee Bucks (2019).
+Following more than six seasons with Memphis, Gasol played for the Los Angeles Lakers (2008–2014), Chicago Bulls (2014–2016), San Antonio Spurs (2016–2019), and Milwaukee Bucks (2019).

 Internationally, Gasol has won a FIBA World Cup title, three EuroBasket titles, two Olympic silver medals, and an Olympic bronze medal with the Spanish national basketball team.
-Gasol was named MVP of the 2006 FIBA World Cup, and MVP of the 2009 and 2015 FIBA EuroBasket.
+Gasol was named MVP of the 2006 FIBA World Cup and the 2009 and 2015 FIBA EuroBasket.
 Pau Gasol shares (with Krešimir Ćosić) the record for most EuroBasket MVP awards, with two each.
 Gasol is also the all-time leading scorer in the EuroBasket.

 In 2021, he became a member of the International Olympic Committee (IOC).
-In 2023, the Lakers retired his no. 16 jersey.
+In 2023, it was announced that Gasol would be inducted into the Naismith Memorial Basketball Hall of Fame.